NW11NG/webstreamarr/README.md

 ## I probably won't maintain this, it works mostly but has issues with his blob storage streams. if you fix it your a legend

-## For users with threadfin -might work with other stuff. dunno
+## For user with threadfin - might work with other stuff tho

 ## Features